 My go-to Apple Cider Dressing in the fall!
 Made with maple syrup and Dijon, this dressing is raw and full of healthy ingredients.
 Gluten free, vegan, + allergy friendly.

-This apple cider dressing is gluten free, vegan, whole 30 compliant (just leave out the maple syrup), and paleo.
+This apple cider dressing is gluten free, vegan, top 8 allergy free, and paleo.
 Not bad for a simple little dressing!